frappe/erpnext/docs/docs.user.stock.perpetual_inventory.md

 }
 ---

 In perpetual accounting, system creates accounting entries for each stock transactions.
-Hence, stock balance are always remains same as relevant account balance.
+Hence, stock balance will always remains same as relevant account balance.

 ## **Activation**